The writer/director tells us how she toyed with gender politics and screen hunks for her new film, The Beguiled.

 Is your film inspired by rather than adapted from the book?

 To me, it’s telling the same story but from the women characters’ point of view.
 I would never want to remake someone else’s movie, but I love the premise of it.
 When I saw the movie I thought it was so… I don’t know… weird.
 It stayed in my mind.
 It’s a very macho guy’s point of view in this women’s world, so it started making me think about what it must have been like for the women during wartime.
 They were raised to relate to men, that was their whole role in the Southern world of that era, and now there’s no men.
-It was wartime but these women were left behind.Read our first look review of The Beguiled
+It was wartime but these women were left behind.Read our review of The Beguiled

 Did you make a mood board for your collaborators?

 Yeah, I always do that.
 I just took pictures as I was writing and then Anne Ross, my production designer also helped pull images.
 Together we make boards so we can talk to the cinematographer and costume designer and all be on the same page with the visual style.
 That is always an early starting point for me… to see the world that I imagine.
 People said, ‘Oh, you don’t have to set it during the Civil War, you could change it,’ but I love that era.
 Something about the Civil War, women and the South has this very exotic… The South is still very exotic to me, not being part of that world.
 The manners and the costumes all appealed to me.
 It’s like a dusty world of women who are cut off.
 They’ve had to wash their clothes so many times that everything’s kind of faded.

 Clint Eastwood is so sexy in the 1971 film.
 What was it about Colin Farrell that made you feel like he could be the catalyst for all these beautiful women’s lust?